entwico/spa-resort/README.md

 Opinionated server for development and hosting of the Single Page Applications (SPA).

-What is assumed:
+Requirements:

-- the application is running behind a proxy / load balancer in production
+- the application **must** run behind a proxy / load balancer in production

 What's inside: